 Bachelor of Science in Human Services

-Our Human Services degree, designed for working adults, gives you the option to significantly expand your career options as well as impact our culture and the lives of others.
-The Human Services program offers evening classes and is designed for busy professionals who desire to make a difference in the lives of others through public and private agencies, faith-based groups and various government organizations.
+Our Human Services degree, designed for working adults, gives students the option to significantly expand their career options as well as impact our culture and the lives of others.
+The Human Services degree program offers evening classes and is designed for busy professionals who desire to make a difference in the lives of others through public and private agencies, faith-based groups and various government organizations.
 Those who work in the human services area possess specialized training as helping professionals.
-Evangel can provide the preparation you need to reach your professional goals and impact the world around you.
+At Evangel University, we specialize in adult learning in Springfield – we can provide the preparation you need to reach your professional goals and impact the world around you.

 Human Services is one of today’s fastest-growing professions, as suggested by the Occupational Outlook Handbook.
 With a Human Services degree, students can pursue jobs such as health services managers, human services workers, case managers, direct care staff in group homes, residential facility specialists, juvenile officers, probation officers, community support workers, among other positions.

 We focus on the different and diverse populations, counseling and intervention for social problems, human development and the integration of a Christian worldview.
-Psychological, sociological and behavioral concepts will be discussed in order to help students understand and deal with the various issues faced in the human services field.
+Psychological, sociological and behavioral concepts will be discussed in order to help students understand and deal with the various issues faced in the human services and social work fields.

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.